 Training, qualifications & experience

 I am a graduate of the Spectrum Training in Humanistic Psychotherapy, a leading centre for humanistic and integrative therapy in North London that was at that time registered with the United Kingdom Council for Psychotherapy (UKCP).
-I also completed training in bereavement counselling with the Camden, City, Islington and Westminster Bereavement Service in London, where I worked for 4 years.

 Currently I am an Associate Member of the UK Association for Humanistic Psychology Practitioners (UKAHPP).
 I am in continuing professional and personal development at Spectrum, and regular supervision in Bristol supports and monitors my work with clients.